Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/marketplace-starter-kit-nextjs-app-router.md

 |Marketplace NextJS Starter Kit| https://github.com/Sitecore/marketplace-starter|

 ## Read more

   <Article
-  title="Configure and Install a custom marketplace app" description="Learn how to take your custom Marketplace app from development to deployment.
-This guide walks you through the final steps—registering your app in the Sitecore Cloud Portal, selecting extension points, configuring API access, and making it available to your organization." link="/learn/getting-started/marketplace/marketplace-register-app" maxWidth="sm" />
-<Article
     title="Unlock Sitecore’s Potential: Introducing Sitecore Marketplace Custom Apps" description="Discover how Sitecore Marketplace Custom Apps empower developers, architects, and marketers to extend Sitecore with modular, purpose-built solutions.
-This article introduces the concept of Custom Apps, explains their role in a composable architecture, and highlights how they unlock new capabilities across Sitecore products—without touching the core." link="/learn/getting-started/marketplace/marketplace-starter-kit-nextjs-app-router" maxWidth="sm" />
+This article introduces the concept of Custom Apps, explains their role in a composable architecture, and highlights how they unlock new capabilities across Sitecore products—without touching the core." link="/learn/getting-started/marketplace/marketplace-starter-kit-nextjs-app-router"
+    maxWidth="sm" />